Symplectic mechanics of relativistic spinning compact bodies. III. quadratic-in-spin integrability in Type-D Einstein spacetimes: persistence and breakdown: Hamiltonian formulation and phase space reduction

 We can now compare Hamilton's equation for $x^{\alpha}$ \eqref{dxdlamH} and the momentum-velocity relation \eqref{momvelTD}.
-The two results coincide if and only the Hamiltonian time $\lambda_{ {H}}$ satisfies $\ud\lambda_{ {H}} = \ud \tau / \tildemu$.
-Since $\tildemu$ is constant along phase space trajectories, this is readily integrated and one finds that
+The two results coincide if and only the Hamiltonian time $\lambda_H$ in \eqref{dxdlamH} satisfies

+Since $\mu$ is not constant along phase-space trajectories, $\lambda_H$ is \emph{not} affine.
+It is not uncommon in relativistic mechanics to use non-affine parameters, such as the Mino time in Kerr spacetime \cite{Mi.03}.
+Yet, as given by \eqref{lambdaH}, $\lambda_H$ is the same parameter involved in the non-spinning (geodesic) \cite{Schm.02,HinFle.08} and linear-in-spin covariant formulation of the MPD equations \cite{WiStLu.19,Ra.Iso.PapII.24,Ra.Iso.IntegO1.26}.
+Using \eqref{mutilde}, we can integrate \eqref{lambdaH} into

-is the natural evolution parameter associated to the Hamiltonian \eqref{HquadM}.
-The same conclusion is reached by comparing Hamilton's equations for the other phase space coordinates $(p_\alpha,\,S^{\alpha\beta})$ and comparing to the corresponding MPTD equations, namely \eqref{EoM} and \eqref{EoP}, respectively (the latter completed by \eqref{FNquad}-\eqref{Jabcd}).
+which shows that $\lambda_H$ is the (would-be affine) parameter $\tau/\tildemu$ with a (non-affine) $O(2)$-correction directly proportional to the quadrupole $J^{abcd}$.
+Note that we reach the same conclusion (that \eqref{lambdaHint} is the evolution parameter of the Hamiltonian) when comparing Hamilton's equations for the other phase space coordinates $(p_\alpha,\,S^{\alpha\beta})$ and comparing to the corresponding MPTD equations, namely \eqref{EoM} and \eqref{EoP}, respectively (the latter completed by \eqref{FNquad}-\eqref{Jabcd}).